Mrwow/Ladder/README.md

 # Ladder
 This is a software that allow users to label and detect their images recurrently.
+Here are main functions in Ladder.

 ### Prediction or detection